 The module has unauthenticated services that do not affect any critical security parameters, and these services are available to all roles.
 The LEDs on the front and rear of the module provide status information.
-The power switch and power connector provide access to module power.
+The power switch and power connector provide power to the module.
 The network connectors provide the ability to connect and disconnect the module from the network.
 Finally, the Help command on the CLI does not need an access password.